Loss Control Insights for Contractors

-Safety on Demand: Online Loss Control Resources
+Safety on Demand: Online Loss Control Resources for Contractors

 When it comes to preventing injuries and property damage on the job, loss control efforts make a big difference.
 In fact, a 2017 study of construction contractors found a significant reduction in the risk of lost-time injuries after a single visit from an insurance company’s loss prevention representative, with continued risk reduction after subsequent visits.